Brand Identity: What It Is and How to Create One

 Unless you know, you do not know.

 Take the time to complete this step.
-It’s one many course creators skip, yet doing this makes what comes next easier to achieve.
+It’s one many people skip, yet doing this makes what comes next easier to achieve.

 There are certain creative elements that go into your Brand Identity.